Organization

 Chris Di Gennaro is keenly interested in the workings of cities and facilitating sustainable urban development.
 Previously, he worked at United Nations ESCAP to organize an urban innovation themed startup competition.
 He holds a Master of Korean Studies from Yonsei University and a Bachelor of Psychology from Vassar College.
 At CityNet, he is managing the Urban SDG Knowledge Platform, a joint project with ESCAP and the Seoul Metropolitan Government.
 He can be reached at sdgplatform@citynet-ap.org.

-Hyoshin Lee has been working for the Seoul Metropolitan Government (SMG) since 2007.
-Ms. Lee was dispatched to CityNet as Director of Operations in August 2022.
+Eunhee Lee has been working for the Seoul Metropolitan Government since 2008.
+Ms. Lee was dispatched to CityNet as Director of Operations in July 2023.
 She can be reached at dir.operations@citynet-ap.org.

-Hyeongrim Lee has been working for Seoul Metropolitan Government since 2016 and was dispatched to CityNet as Senior Operations Officer in August 2022.
+Hojeong Jang has been working for Seoul Metropolitan Government since 2010 and was dispatched to CityNet as Senior Operations Officer in July 2023.
 She can be reached at operations@citynet-ap.org.

 SPECIAL ADVISERS